moneydewstudio/superpsikopop/src/content/posts/definition-of-analysis-of-variance-anova-in-psychology.md

 ---
-Title: "Definition of Analysis of Variance Anova in Psychology"
+title: "Definition of Analysis of Variance Anova in Psychology"
-Description: "Get to know the definition of analysis of variance anova according to psychologists."
+description: "Get to know the definition of analysis of variance anova according to psychologists."
-Date: 2023-06-13T06:00:00+00:123
+date: 2023-03-07T06:00:00+00:00
-Image: "/images/posts/definition-of-analysis-of-variance-anova-in-psychology.jpg"
+image: "/images/posts/definition-of-analysis-of-variance-anova-in-psychology.jpg"
-Authors: ["Robi Maulana"]
+Draft: FALSE
-Categories: ["Glossary"]
+authors: ["Robi Maulana"]
 Tags:
-Draft: FALSE
+Categories: ["Glossary"]
 ---